-In my brand new book Die Empty, I examine the common places where bright, sharp, talented people eventually get stuck in their life and career.
+In my book Die Empty, I examine the common places where bright, sharp, talented people eventually get stuck in their life and career.

 Mapping is planning your work.
 It is when you strategize, conceive, think, plan, and plot your course of action.
 It’s the “work before the work” that helps you stay aligned.

 Making is actually doing the work.
 It is when you are creating the actual value you are being paid for, or doing the tasks you devised while mapping.

 Meshing is the third kind of work, and it’s often overlooked in the hustle of daily activity.
 It is all of the “work between the work” that actually makes you more effective when you are working.
 It’s comprised of things like following your curiosity, study, developing your skills, and asking deeper questions about why you are doing your work.